 Compression molding can be more labor-intensive than other molding processes, particularly during the loading and unloading phases.
 Manual handling of materials and parts can increase labor costs and introduce variability into the production process.

-Design Guidance of Compression Molding Process
+Design Guidance of the Compression Molding Process

 When designing parts for the compression molding process, several key considerations must be taken into account to ensure manufacturability and product quality.
 These factors include thickness, geometry, and surface finish requirements, as well as strategies for optimizing designs.